cacophony-wj/licentia_black/README.md

 Then close the MCM Menu, **TOUCH NOTHING**, and click the "Run Recording" button when it appears.
 Wait for all messages to stop and a message to pop up saying playback is finished.
 Then you can continue enjoying the opening of the game!

+You might have noticed there are several other options here.
+You can run as many of them additionally as you wish.

+"I want it hard as FUCK!" vastly increases the difficulty of dragon and modded encounters as well as adds up to 40 - 80 additional enemies in every dungeon or zone.
+I could never handle it given how spongey everything is now, but I know some of you are absolute beasts.

+ "I want it slutty!" makes it so that NPCs are more responsive to your advances, enables your clothes being knocked off during combat, and increases the frequency that you get exploited in other ways rather than killed.

-You might have noticed there is another option here, "I want to use a controller."
+Finally, "I want to use a controller."
 If you seek to play this modlist on a television, a portable device, or simply use the experience you have gained from a long history with consoles, I recommend joining my Discord server to find the best method to achieve this.
 Ignore this recording until you receive more specific instructions.
 (All it does is configure a few hotkeys to work with controllers instead.)

 ## ONE FINAL NOTE